gi-bielefeld/plast/README.md

 * Local alignment search between DNA query and graphical pangenome
 * Assembled genomes or reads as input
 * Significance estimation based on alignment statistic
-* Customized focus on part of the graph
+* Customized focus on parts of the graph
 * Color coverage output per alignment on demand

 ## Table of Contents